I Am My Mother’s Daughter

 “Mammy, can I have ice cream?”
 I was stood outside a shop in my home town of Shettleston pointing at the Walls Ice Cream display as the scorching sun slowly melted the tar on the pavement and stuck to my brown plastic sandals.

-You see back in the 60s we didn’t know tantrums existed, wee poor working class kids thought ‘tantrums’ were an imaginary, like DisneyWorld, we knew it might be a real thing but we didn’t know anyone who had gone there.
-We didn’t know kids who screamed at their mammy and get what they wanted by kicking or swearing at her, that didn’t exist in our life time, that was something drunk daddies did when they came home from the pub and spent the next day really sorry.
+You see back in the 60s we didn’t know tantrums existed, wee poor working class kids thought ‘tantrums’ were imaginary, like DisneyWorld, we knew it might be a real thing, it might exist but we didn’t know anyone who had gone there.
+We didn’t know kids who screamed at their mammy to get what they wanted by kicking or swearing at her, that didn’t exist in our life time, that was something drunk daddies did when they came home from the pub and spent the next day really sorry.